Sierra County, California: National protected areas

-Politics and government
+Government

 Because Loyalton is Sierra County's most populous community and its only incorporated city, generally half of the meetings of the county's board of supervisors are held in Downieville and the other half are held in Loyalton.
 The county is governed by the five-member Sierra County Board of Supervisors, consisting of the following members as of August 2021.